UMCarpentries/intro-curriculum-python/_episodes/02-unix-shell.md

 ```
 {: .language-bash}

-The R script goes in the code directory, the gapminder datasets go in the data directory, and the figures go in the figures directory.
+The IPython notebook goes in the code directory, the gapminder datasets go in the data directory, and the figures go in the figures directory.
 This way, all of the files are organized into a clearer overall structure.

 A few notes about naming files and directories: